Farm Transition Program

 To ensure non-interested family members are compensated fairly, options include bequeathing them a parcel of land that is rented back to the farm through a long-term rental agreement, beneficiaries of parents’ life insurance, or other non-farm property assets that do not pose a threat to the farm operations

-Less than 10% of Manitoba Farmers have a written transition plan.
+Less Than 10% of Manitoba Farmers Have a Written Transition Plan.

 Our Sunrise Credit Union advisors are ready to help